MrArnaudMichel/Portfolio/README.md

 ## General info

 This project is a personal portfolio.
-It is a single page application that uses ReactJS.
+It is a multipage website that uses ReactJS.
 It is made 100% from scratch, without any template or boilerplate.

 ## Technologies
 - ReactJS